milkbottledude/woodlands-jb_tracker/README.md

 Ideally, this is what I want the user to see as soon as he enters the website.
 No fluff and straight to the point, with a pretty background of the causeway, in the afternoon on the left 🌇 and night on the right 🌃.
 I did this to try and push the idea of "same causeway, different time".

-I'm no artist, but I think it looks nice ദ്ദി ˉ͈̀꒳ˉ͈́ )✧
+I'm no artist, but I think it looks nice :)

 You can see the orange rounded-edge boxes with date, time and AM/PM.
 In the actual HTML website, those would be the buttons where u can select the date and time 📲.